Andrea Palladio: Last work

 The final work of Palladio was the Teatro Olimpico in the Piazza Matteotti in Vicenza, built for the theatrical productions of the Olympic Society of Vicenza, of which Palladio was a member.
 He was asked to produce a design and model, and construction began in February 1580.
 The back wall of the stage was in the form of an enormous triumphal arch divided into three levels, and three portals through which actors could appear and disappear.
 This wall was lavishly decorated with columns and niches filled with statuary.
 The view through the arches gave the illusion of looking down classical streets.
 The painted ceiling was designed to give the illusion of sitting under an open sky.
-Behind the hemicycle of seats Palladio placed a row of Corinthian columns.
+Behind the hemicycle of seats, Palladio placed a row of Corinthian columns.

 Palladio died on 19 August 1580, not long after the work was begun.
 It was completed, with a number of modifications, by Vincenzo Scamozzi and inaugurated in 1584 with a performance of the tragedy Oedipus Rex by Sophocles.

 Personal life

 Very little is known of Palladio's personal life.
 Documents show that he received a dowry in April 1534 from the family of his wife, Allegradonna, the daughter of a carpenter.
 They had four sons: Leonida, Marcantonio, Orazio and Silla, and a daughter, Zenobia.
-Two of the sons, Leonida and Orzzio, died during a short period in 1572, greatly affecting their father.
+Two of the sons, Leonida and Orazio, died during a short period in 1572, greatly affecting their father.
 He died on 19 August 1580 at either Vicenza or Maser, and was buried in the church of Santa Corona in Vicenza.
 In 1844, a new tomb was built in a chapel dedicated to him in that cemetery.